ElektraInitiative/PermaplanT/doc/architecture/04solution.md

 ### Offline Changes

-If a user loses the connection, the application goes into an read only state (first version).
+If a user loses the connection, the application goes into a read-only state (first version).

 In a later version a user requests a lock for doing changes in an offline environment.
 This means the user explicitly decides to do work offline.